kkthej/Pytorch-Mask-R-CNN-on-UMCD/README.md

  ```
 Please  run `python train.py --help` for more details.

-##for Evaluation and deployment download the .pth file from below link and place it in
+##for Evaluation and deployment
-Pytorch-Mask-R-CNN-on-UMCD/saved_models/
+Download the .pth file from below link and place it in Pytorch-Mask-R-CNN-on-UMCD/saved_models/
 https://drive.google.com/file/d/1pfNfskOYlC4AdjZVjpShh4aYeEU2kdnS/view?usp=sharing

 # Evaluation